Masa331/bootstrap-form-dragnclick/README.md

 Forms are essential for every web app.
 This tool shows what kind of form is possible to build with bootstrap.

+**This is work-in-progress and it covers only basics now.
+For full info check original [Bootstrap docs](http://v4-alpha.getbootstrap.com/getting-started/introduction/).**

 ## Road to 1.0.0

 - [x] All input attributes edit working
 - [x] Input add
-- [ ] Valid html generated - almost there! :)
+- [x] Valid html generated

-## Features
+## What's not included

-**This is work-in-progress and it covers only basics now.
-For full info check original [Bootstrap docs](http://v4-alpha.getbootstrap.com/getting-started/introduction/).**

-- ~~search, email, url, tel, month, and week input types~~ - left out on purpose
+- search, email, url, tel, month, and week input types
+- readonly

 ## Why